WoodwellRisk/CRisk/README.md

 ## Example Usage
 For help on each script, you can use the `-h` flag, e.g. `python make_grid.py -h`.

-**1. Making a grid**
+**1. Making a ROMS grid**

-`make_grid.py`: Creates a rectangular ROMS grid file from the top corner points.
+`make_grid.py`: Generates a rectangular ROMS grid file from the top corner points.
 Top corners are defined using -c1 and -c2 (c1 = left, c2 = right) and the vertical length of the domain (-cdist) in degrees.
-Grid is generated using PyROMS package and Gridgen.
-Resolution will be approximated as best as possible, but will not be constant throughout the domain.
-You can specify the approximate resolution in km using the `-r` argument. `-b` is the path of the bathymetry geotiff file to use (from ETOPO or GEBCO) and is specified relative to the project directory (by default it will just look for `projects/<name>/bathy.tiff`.
-Make sure the data in the bathymetry file completely contains the entire grid you are making.
-You can download appropriate bathymetry from (GEBCO2023)[https://download.gebco.net/].

-For example:
+You can specify the approximate resolution in km using the `-r` argument.
+To generate a grid for woods hole at a resolution (`-r`) of 10km, length of 10 degrees, a maximum inundation depth of 5m and using `woods_hole/bathy.tiff`:

 ```
-python make_grid.py woods_hole  -res 10 -c1 -80 37 -c2 -70.8 43.8 -b bathy.tiff -cdist 10 -hmax 5
+python make_grid.py woods_hole  -r 10 -c1 -80 37 -c2 -70.8 43.8 -b bathy.tiff -cdist 10 -hmax 5
 ```

-This will have created a new grid file `roms_grd.nc` in `projects/woods_hole` that has top left corner at (80W, 37N), top right corner at (70.8W, 43.8N), extends ~10 degrees perpendicularly from those corners, has resolution of ~10km and can flood land up to 5m elevation.
+This will have created a new grid file `roms_grd.nc` in `projects/woods_hole`.
 You can quickly plot this file using:

 ```
 python plot_grid.py woods_hole